igna-v/tickStack/README.md

 Role for installing tick stack (- chronograf + grafana), using docker swarm

+REQUIREMENTS:

+    - Target has to have docker/pip (01Startup.yml && 02Config.yml)
-The ansible controller needs Jinja2 to use the templates
+    - The ansible controller needs Jinja2 to use the templates

-The target needs influxdb python package(installed with pip in the role)
+    - The target needs influxdb python package(installed with pip in the role)

 In the files a file called snmpHosts.csv is used to retrieve the ip/community/model to monitor from snmp, and pingHosts.csv has the ip to perform a ping checkup.

-Finally a load/tasks/ folder includes the tick scripts
+ Finally a load/ folder includes the tick scripts

-It adds a grafana dashboard showing basic snmp data(interfaces/uptime).
+ It has a basic template to add scripts.

+It reads a csv file with the grafana dashboards to upload(needs improvement).

 *El script lee snmpHosts.csv y a esos agentes le monitorea datos basicos de networking(solo mira las interfaces, no se preocupa del modelo), de pingHost.csv lee las ip para el modulo ping.
 De la carpeta files/load/tasks levanta los tick scripts que kapacitor va a correr

+Para agregar los scripts, con el template por cada yaml en files/tasks genera un script con los parametros que se definan en el yaml. (falta que ansible genere los yaml a partir del inventario)